aptech/docs/docs/CR-null1.rst

 ::

-   x * b = 0 //NxK matrix of 0's
+   x * b = 0 // NxK matrix of 0's

 and

 ::

-   b'b = I   //MxM identity matrix
+   b'b = I   // MxM identity matrix

 The transpose of *b* is written to the data set named by *dataset*, unless the nullity of *x* is zero.
 If *nu* is zero, the data set is not written.